Vision & goals¶

 You can run it three ways: python -m servery, a servery console script, or

 import servery from your own code.
-It is pip install servery away, and it
+It is pip install servery away, and its

 1. Problem statement¶